awsdocs/aws-codedeploy-user-guide/doc_source/primary-components.md

 + **EC2/On\-Premises**: Describes instances of physical servers that can be Amazon EC2 cloud instances, on\-premises servers, or both\.
 Applications created using the EC2/On\-Premises compute platform can be composed of executable files, configuration files, images, and more\.

-  Delpoyments that use the EC2/On\-Premises compute platform manage the way in which traffic is directed to instances by using an in\-place or blue/green deployment type\.
+  Deployments that use the EC2/On\-Premises compute platform manage the way in which traffic is directed to instances by using an in\-place or blue/green deployment type\.
 For more information, see [Overview of AWS CodeDeploy Deployment Types](welcome.md#welcome-deployment-overview)\.

 + **AWS Lambda**: Used to deploy applications that consist of updated versions of Lambda functions\.
 AWS Lambda manages the Lambda functions in a serverless compute environment made up of a high\-availability compute structure\.
 All administration of the compute resources is performed by AWS Lambda\.
-For more information, see [Serverless Computing and Applications](aws.amazon.comserverless/)\.
-For more information about AWS Lambda and Lambda functions, see [AWS Lambda](aws.amazon.com/lambda/)\.
+For more information, see [Serverless Computing and Applications](https://aws.amazon.com/serverless/)\.
+For more information about AWS Lambda and Lambda functions, see [AWS Lambda](https://aws.amazon.com/lambda/)\.

   Applications created using the AWS Lambda compute platform can manage the way in which traffic is directed to the updated Lambda function versions during a deployment by choosing a canary, linear, or all\-at\-once configuration\.